aedrax/nandy1000/README.md

 # nandy1000
-Computer build from NAND gates on up
+Computer built from logic gates on up